-The Society's Trade Policy Working Group welcomes the opportunity to consider and respond to the Department for International Trade's consultation on the UK potentially seeking accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).1 We previously responded to the Government's consultation on Preparing for our future UK trade policy.2 The Society has the following comments to put forward for consideration.
+The Society's Trade Policy Working Group welcomes the opportunity to consider and respond to the Department for International Trade's consultation on trade negotiations with New Zealand.
+We previously responded to the Government's consultation on Preparing for our future UK trade policy.
+The Society has the following comments to put forward for consideration.